Rokawoo/drexel-recommender/README.md

 Authors and Acknowledgment
 The Drexel Chatbot project was developed by the [Name of Team/Individuals].
 We would like to acknowledge the support and contributions of [Names of Contributors or Acknowledgments].

-License
-[Specify the license under which the project is distributed]

 Project Status
-Development of the Drexel Chatbot project is ongoing.
-We are continuously working to enhance its capabilities and provide an improved user experience.
+Development of the Drexel Chatbot project is finised.